-The nurse manager leads the infection control programme.
 Infection data is collated, analysed, trended, and reported to the Board.
 Antimicrobial prescribing is monitored.
 Monthly surveillance data is reported to staff.

-There are organisational COVID-19 prevention strategies in place including a COVID-19 pandemic plan.
-There have been two COVID-19 outbreaks since the last audit which were managed according to internal policy, contract, and legislative requirements.
+There are organisational COVID-19 prevention strategies in place including a pandemic plan.
+There has been one COVID-19 outbreak since the last audit which was managed according to internal policy, contract, and reporting requirements.
 Notifications and debriefing activities were completed as required.